What is Oracea?

 Overdose symptoms may include nausea, vomiting, and diarrhea.

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or bloody, stop taking Oracea and call your doctor.
+If you have diarrhea that is watery or bloody call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.

-Avoid exposure to sunlight or tanning beds.
-Oracea can make you sunburn more easily.
+Doxycycline could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Do not take iron supplements, multivitamins, calcium supplements, antacids, or laxatives within 2 hours before or after taking Oracea.